THE HOBART DEAN'S OFFICE

 "Hobart College" Stands for Success

-"Hobart College" stands for success for men and students who are gender diverse from all walks of life.
+"Hobart College" stands for success for students who are gender diverse from all walks of life.
 The deans welcome a chance to get to know students from different backgrounds and to introduce them to the global world of Hobart Statesmen.
 Everything we do is aimed at making it possible for students to take full advantage of a "Hobart Experience" and the life of consequence it stands for.
 Thousands of Hobart alums nationally and around the world stay connected to the College and are an inestimable resource moving the College forward.